 (From Old Corral image collection)

-Above is a 1953 re-release lobby card showing, from L-to-R, John Wayne, George Plues, George Sherwood and Ray Corrigan.
+Above is a 1953 re-release lobby card for OVERLAND STAGE RAIDERS (Republic, 1938).
+From L-to-R are John Wayne, George Plues, George Sherwood and Ray Corrigan.

 Our last review covered PALS OF THE SADDLE, among the pre-World War II westerns pitting cowboys against the evil Axis powers.
 We know who won that battle.